listenToRipley/c-/OreillyC++/basic_level_1/README.md

 [Vectors](./vectors.cpp) are dynamic option for an array.
 Unlike arrays, you to not have to specify the size.

 There is more built in functionality as well.

+## Input

+Using `std::cin >>` with an associated variable.

+If you hit CTRL C this will exit the code without executing the code.